phyntom/leaderboard/TDD_FINAL.md

 <!---
 List and explain any proposed technology choices such as languages, frameworks, database technologies, or cloud solutions.
 --->
+* **Frontend**: React.js is strong choice for building interactive and responsive user interface.
+* **Backend**: Node.js with Express for building scalable service that will offer different API to be consumed by the Fronted.
+* **Database**: PostgreSQL or MongoDB for high performance and scalability.
+* **Authentication**: OAuth2 with JWT for secure access.
+* **Real-time Updates**: WebSockets for real-time communication.
+  There are some cloud service that can help to implement this feature easily like Firebase Realtime Database, Supabase, or Convex
+    * Firebase Realtime Database: This is a NoSQL database from Google that is specifically designed for real-time applications.
+    It allows you to store and retrieve data with low latency, making it a good choice for applications that need to update data frequently and see those changes reflected immediately by all users
+    * Supabase: Supabase is an open-source alternative to Firebase that provides a suite of tools for building real-time applications.
+      Supabase offers real-time capabilities through their Realtime server containers.
+You'll need to spin up and manage these containers alongside your main Supabase installation
+    * Convex : Convex is a real-time database that allows you to build real-time applications without writing any backend code.
+      Convex provides a simple API that you can use to store and retrieve data in real-time, making it easy to build applications that update in real-time
 ### Dependencies
 <!---
 List any external dependencies of your solution (ie a service with authentication may have dependency on an identity provider)
 --->
+OAuth2 compliant Authorization Server for authentication.
+Reliable and scalable database service.
+API Gateway for routing and security ( optional but may be recommended in future) WebSocket server for managing real-time connections.
 ### Monitoring
 <!---
 Document any metrics or alerting cases to monitor the health of the application.
 --->

 ### Key metrics
 <!---
 Document key metrics to capture to evaluate user engagement and inform future product development.
 --->
+**Number of active users**: This metric will help us to know how may users are actively using our leaderboard services.
+**API response time**: This is a critical metric to capture since it directly impact the user experience.
+**User engagement metrics**: This includes the number of searches, filters, and interactions with the leaderboard data.
+**WebSocket connection metrics**: We would like to monitor the number of active connections, the number of messages sent and received, and the latency of the WebSocket connections.

 ## Alternative Solutions
 <!---
 Document any other solutions considered, why they are not preferred, and whether certain conditions may warrant their reconsideration.
 --->
+* **HTTP Polling**: This is a common approach to real-time updates where the client makes periodic requests to the server to check for updates.The reason it may not be the preferred solution is that it is inefficient and resource intensive compared to WebSocket
+* **Server Sent Event (SSE)**: This is a strong contender but has some disadvantages like it is unidirectional and does not support full-duplex communication like WebSocket

 ## Open Questions
 <!---